Royal Munster Fusiliers (New Army): Curragh

-Both battalions were formed at Tralee Depot, Co.
-Kerry in August 1914 and moved to the Curragh as the 30th Brigade of their division for initial training and receiving recruits from the recruiting districts.
+Both battalions were formed at Tralee Depot, County Kerry in August 1914 and moved to the Curragh as the 30th Brigade of their division for initial training and receiving recruits from the recruiting districts.
 An early problem was to find 29 sufficiently experienced officers for the battalions.
 By the time they transferred to Basingstoke England in May they had a variety of regular, retired and reserve officers designated from other battalions.
 Both battalions had their ranks further diversified, receiving surplus recruits from other British regiments, such as the Royal Inniskilling Fusiliers to the 6th RMF, Ulster recruits then numbering Munster recruits.

 Gallipoli

 After very hard training, both battalions embarked on 9 July 1915 from Liverpool, disembarking on 19 July in Greece at Mudros on the Aegean island of Lemnos.
 Disease reduced battalion strength from 1000 to 800 even before the planned landing at Suvla Bay on the Gallipoli peninsula.
 The intention was to land north of the Turkish forces and cut them off, opening the way to Constantinople.
 The 1st Regular RMF had already been engaged in fighting with varying intensity since its landing in April.
 The 10th (Irish) Division landed at Suvla Bay on 7 August, already weakened by the fact that a number of its battalions had been landed on the wrong beaches.
 The tenth division was left with only five battalions, including the two RMFs, out of 13.
 Their objective was to capture the Kiretch Tepe Sirk ridge along the North side of the bay.
 The 6th landed first with 25 officers and 749 men, then the 7th with 28 officers and 750 men.